Randomized reference models for temporal networks: Survey of applications of randomized reference models

 \subsubsection{SI process}

 The susceptible-infected (SI) process is the simplest possible contagion model.
 Here nodes can be in two mutually exclusive states: susceptible (S) or infectious (I).
 Susceptible nodes (initially everyone except an initial seed node) become infected with rate $\beta$ when in contact with an infected node.
-This process does not display a phase transition since each node (belonging to the seeded component of the network) becomes infected in the end (almost surely), i.e.\ the fraction of infected nodes $\langle I(t) \rangle /N$ tends to $1$.
 The single parameter $\beta$ controls the speed of saturation, thus by considering the limit $\beta\to\infty$ one can simulate the fastest possible contagion dynamics on a given network.
 In this case the infection times correspond to the temporal distances between the seed and the nodes that get infected.
 This can be seen as a ``light-cone" defining the horizon of propagation in the temporal network \cite{Holme2005N}.